sachinsharma189/Project-Breast-Cancer-Prediction-System-/README.md

 - Python
 - HTML
 - CSS

 Goals Achieved in this Project--
 - Predicting Accuracy on Predefined Dataset
-- Prdicting Accuracy on Real Time values Entered by User.
+- Predicting Accuracy on Real Time values Entered by User.